 If you want to try needle tatting, here are some great resources!

 Tatting is a wonderful technique for creating ornaments and edging linens.
-For Christmas, Megan gave me a lovely set of vintage pillowcases with wonderful needleweaving and a fun tatted edge.

 We hope this guide makes your stitching easier and more enjoyable!

 For those interested in using this article or others published by Nordic Needle, Inc., please use this copy when referencing the information: